iangrunt/iangrunt.github.io/index.md

 ### Obsidian - [obsidian.md](https://obsidian.md/)
 Obsidian is a great note-taking tool, but this minor Vim annoyance has prevented me from fully adopting it: https://forum.obsidian.md/t/vim-o-and-o-should-respect-understand-current-context/48386.

+### Scratch pad while migrating to a new machine
+Ack
+Glow
+fzf
+lsd
+mono nerdfont

 ## Tools I no longer use